 This logic is well grounded in the source material, and I am happy to accept it as headcanon.

-There are a few ways one could argue that e-koʊ has magic power, but each one is difficult to determine with certainty as most of the evidence can be more thoroughly explained with non-diagetic reasoning.
+There are a few ways one could argue that e-koʊ has magic power, but each one is difficult to determine with certainty as most of the evidence can be more thoroughly explained with non-diegetic reasoning.
 In short, programming limitations and developer intent may have shaped these choices more than anything else.

 As previously explored in the Dark Divination subsection of the character analysis, e-koʊ has a prophetic dream early on into the game.
 It is unclear how he is able to see such a vision, and it could be viewed as yorudas power just as easily as it could be his own ability.
-There is no definite lead on this thread, as it provides no clear diagetic explanation to examine.
+There is no definite lead on this thread, as it provides no clear diegetic explanation to examine.

 Another potential sign is that Idol Doors activate only if both yoruda and e-koʊ are present.
 Though the power to open them certainly traces back to yoruda, the trigger for the door can't occur without e-koʊ by her side.
 If yoruda is placed there alone, nothing happens.

-The non-diagetic explanation is that e-koʊ is needed by yorudas side for certain cutscenes to play smoothly, such as at the first Idol Doors, or the ones before Main Gate, East Arena, and West Arena.
+The non-diegetic explanation is that e-koʊ is needed by yorudas side for certain cutscenes to play smoothly, such as at the first Idol Doors, or the ones before Main Gate, East Arena, and West Arena.

 But the most compelling hint towards e-koʊ having a supernatural ability may be found in the final boss fight.
 Hitting R1 while unarmed in the final battle will draw the camera towards The Queen's Sword, no matter how far out of e-koʊs view it is.